Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 }
 ```

-Now any changes changes are applied over 200 milliseconds.
+Now any changes are applied over 200 milliseconds.

-Below of the agregated code from the samples above.
+Below the aggregated code from the samples above.

 ```CSS
 button {